“Good literacy floats on a sea of talk” James Britton

 We strive to ensure all our pupils develop a love of reading and work hard to ensure these reading skills, vocabulary choices and creative ideas link directly to the children’s writing.
 We follow The National Curriculum's guidance and teach the three distinct areas of Speaking and Listening, Reading and Writing, (which includes handwriting and spelling.)
 Teachers in Key Stage Two follow a systematic guided reading scheme (Pearson – Pinpoint) that ensures there is interest and challenge for all.

-Across our federation we use ‘Phonics Play’ to teach phonics and spellings rules and English home learning tasks are introduced from Year 1 upwards.
+Across our federation, we use the Letters and Sounds scheme to teach phonics and spellings rules and English home learning tasks are introduced from Year 1 upwards.
 Reading records in Reception also show the weekly phonemes the children have been learning to ensure that the children and parents can continue to practise at home.
 We track phonics progress throughout the year and use Rising Stars/ Shine interventions to support our teaching and assessment across the Federation.

 We provide books for children to share and read at home throughout the year and a home reading record to encourage parents to make comments as part of the dialogue between home and school.
 From our youngest children in Reception to our oldest pupils in Year 6, we ensure that all children take home phonetically decodable books, to support fluency and confidence.
 Within our reading scheme we have ensured there is a wide range of text types and for Key Stage 1.
 We have picked books from: Big Cat Phonics, Reading Stars, Oxford Reading Tree and Jelly and Bean, to excite and engage our youngest readers.
 Children are encouraged to use the school library to change their ‘reading for pleasure book’, gather information from reference books and to take time with their peers to enjoy reading books aloud.